Pseudophilautus jagathgunawardanai

 Pseudophilautus jagathgunawardanai (Jagath Gunawardana's shrub frog) is a species of frogs in the family Rhacophoridae, endemic to Sri Lanka.

 Its natural habitats are wet lowland forests of Sri Lanka.
 It is threatened by habitat loss.
+Scientists have seen it in exactly one place: Sripada Peak between 1600 and 1750 meters above sea level.
 It is one of the 8 species of rhacophorids that was discovered from Adam's Peak in 2013.